 - Log in and open any Bolt project.

-- Click your profile icon in the top right of your screen, then click Settings.
+- In the top right of your screen, click your profile icon, then click Settings.

-- Click Cloud in the left navigation menu.
+- In the left navigation menu, click Cloud.

 - Scroll down to the Custom domains section and identify the domain you want to update.

-- Click the three dots on the right side of the domain’s row, then click Open domain settings.
+- On the right side of the domain’s row, click the three dots, then click Open domain settings.

 - Click Add new record.